Early driver training in France: General information

 These speeds remain unchanged in wet weather.

 When visibility is less than 50 meters (fog, snowfall, heavy rain, etc.), the maximum speed is reduced to 50 km/h maximum on all types of road.

-During the accompanied driving course, the learner must always keep his or her training booklet (with the certificate of completion of training) and the document proving the extension of insurance coverage with him or her.
+During the accompanied driving course, the learner must always keep their training booklet (with the certificate of completion of training) and the document proving the extension of insurance coverage.
 These documents must be produced in the event of an inspection by the police, in addition to the vehicle's papers and those of the accompanying driver.
-He or she must also have the addendum to the “Apprentissage anticipé de la conduite” learning booklet.
+The learner must also have the addendum to the “Apprentissage anticipé de la conduite” learning booklet.

 The AAC disc must be affixed to the lower left rear of the vehicle body during accompanied driving.

 All journeys must be recorded in the logbook issued by the driving school, with details of the number of kilometers driven, the type of road, any difficulties encountered, etc., so that these can be discussed with the teacher during training sessions.